syncfusion-content/windowsforms-docs/WindowsForms/SfToolTip/Overview.md

 MaxWidth
 </td>
 <td>
-To specify the maximum width of the tooltip.
+Specifies the maximum width of the tooltip.
 </td>
 </tr>
 </table>

-Below are the list of features in SfToolTip over SuperToolTip,
+The following list of features are in SfToolTip over SuperToolTip.

 <table>
 <tr>
 <td>